18F/PriceHistoryAPI/README.md

 fiscal year 2014 and the state of Texas.
 It contains 23K records of completely public data for testing this code.
 Note that the "Units" field is constructed by this adapter, because USASpending.gov does not actually contain "number of units purchased data".
- The basic approach of PricesPaidAPI at present is to read .CSV files like that one.
+ The basic approach of PriceHistoryAPI at present is to read .CSV files like that one.
 Note that name of the file follows a strict convention that defines which adapter to use.
 If you would like to use this project for something else, create your own adapter, possibly using the same filename/versioning convention.